ualers/Ai_moving_the_mouse_randomly/README.md

         history = model.fit(X_train, y_train, epochs=10, validation_data=(X_test, y_test), batch_size=64)
         model.save('AIMM_V1.kerass')

+## 📚Resolution
+you can train new models for new resolutions in: example

+        x = np.random.normal(loc=512, scale=300, size=n_movimentos).clip(0, 1280) # notice that we changed it to 1280 x 1024
+        y = np.random.normal(loc=384, scale=200, size=n_movimentos).clip(0, 1024) # notice that we changed it to 1280 x 1024

+notice that now the model will be trained to 1280 x 1024 resolution

 ### 📚Powerful model
 If you create a super powerful model of 100,000,000,000 don't hesitate to share :} 👋